 3. Spotlight Your Relevant Experience

-When your professional experience is limited, relevant coursework, projects, extracurricular activities, or significant assignments can be invaluable to potential employers.
+When your professional expertise is limited, coursework, projects, extracurricular activities, or significant assignments can be invaluable to potential employers.
 They articulate details about the courses and other types of work you've completed that align with the job description or industry.

 For example, if you are eyeing a design internship, showcase your design-related courses and any notable achievements in the field.

-Explain why you believe you would be a beneficial addition to the internship.
+Explain why you believe you would be a beneficial addition to the apprenticeship.
 Incorporate any pertinent knowledge you may have acquired through education, research, or other experiences.

 4. Emphasize Your Relevant Skills